 2. The second part is the transaction fee, which is a variable amount and depends on how much Bitcoin users are willing to pay in order to have their transaction included in the next block.
 Users bid a transaction fee, and miners then decide which transactions to include in the block they are mining.
 As Bitcoin has risen in popularity, transaction fees have moved from being around 0.1 Bitcoin to 2 Bitcoin per block, with this cost borne by the parties initiating transactions.

-Chart 1 shows the price of Bitcoin on a log scale, and puts in perspective just how extreme the initial boom in 2013 was.
+Chart 1 shows the price of Bitcoin on a log scale, and puts into perspective just how extreme the initial boom in 2013 was.
 While it got a lot of attention then, it didn’t get the same level of attention as the latest boom, primarily because the total value of all outstanding Bitcoin peaked at US$10 billion at the time, whereas we are now looking at US$250 billion.
 See our commentary in The Journal on the 13th of January 2014 for further thoughts at the time.

-But a lot has changed since the early days of Bitcoin.
-Nobody thought its prices would reach the stratosphere when it first started, and there were so few miners at the time that mining could be done by a home PC.
+A lot has changed since the early days of Bitcoin.
+Nobody thought Bitcoin prices would reach the stratosphere when it first started, and there were so few miners at the time that mining could be done by a home PC.
 Today, mining has become so intense that it requires specially designed hardware, huge amounts of electricity and heavy cooling.
-New forces were behind the latest boom, not the least the rise of crypto exchanges that profit from the trading of already-mined tokens as well as a proliferation of web-directed promotional activities like “ICOs” and “forking” that is reminiscent of the days predating the blue sky laws.
+Bitcoin has been able to rise through a combination of fulfilment of needs, strong promotion, and a healthy dose of speculative exuberance.
+Some of these are discussed in the following sections.
+The price of US$15,000, which is current at the time of writing, will be used in numbers quoted below.

 Bitcoin as a Medium of Exchange?